-You pay \$0 copayment for a customizable care kit with a confirmed congestive heart failure diagnosis.
+You pay \$0 copayment for 1 blood pressure cuff per year if you have a confirmed hypertension diagnosis.

-Customizable Care Kits (continued)

-- Rheumatoid Arthritis or Osteoarthritis - o Customers who have a prior authorization or have undergone a joint replacement within the plan year with a diagnosis of Rheumatoid Arthritis or Osteoarthritis, can receive a customizable care kit with items such as, but not limited to, a reacher, shoehorn, non-slip bathmat, tieless shoelaces, and long handled shower sponge through our approved contracted vendor.
+What you must pay when you get these Services that are covered for you services You pay a \$0 Congestive Heart Failure copayment for a o Congestive Heart Failure patients are eligible to Cardiologist visit receive a reduced cost sharing for Cardiologist with a confirmed visits Congestive Heart Failure diagnosis Customizable Care Kits Diabetes You pay \$0 copayment o Customers with a diagnosis of Diabetes can for a customizable care request a customizable care kit and choose kit with a confirmed from items on a selected list including a digital diabetes diagnosis. bluetooth scale and travel insulin cooler from the contracted vendor.
+Congestive Heart Failure You pay \$0 copayment o Customers with a diagnosis of Congestive Heart for a customizable care Failure can request a customizable care kit and kit with a confirmed choose from items on a selected list including a congestive heart failure digital bluetooth scale, digital bluetooth pulse diagnosis. oximeter and a digital blood pressure cuff with cuff extender and AC adapter from the contracted vendor.
+Rheumatoid Arthritis or Osteoarthritis • Customers who have a prior authorization or You pay \$0 copayment have undergone a joint replacement within the for a customizable care plan year with a diagnosis of Rheumatoid kit with a confirmed Arthritis or Osteoarthritis, can receive a rheumatoid arthritis or customizable care kit with items such as, but osteoarthritis diagnosis not limited to, a reacher, shoehorn, non-slip following a joint bathmat, tieless shoelaces, and long handled replacement surgery or shower sponge through our approved with a prior contracted vendor.

-You pay \$0 copayment for a customizable care kit with a confirmed rheumatoid arthritis or osteoarthritis diagnosis following a joint replacement surgery or with a prior authorization for a joint replacement surgery within the plan year.

-Acupuncture/Chiropractor additional visits

-- Customers with the following chronic conditions are eligible for an additional 15 acupuncture or routine chiropractor visits per calendar year.
-Benefit is a combined total and can be used in any combination.
-Cost share applies. - o Autoimmune disorders/Rheumatoid Arthritis - o Cancer - Cardiovascular disorders/Hypertension
+What you must pay when you get these Services that are covered for you services authorization for a joint replacement surgery within the plan year.
+Acupuncture/Chiropractor additional visits See Acupuncture or • Customers with the following chronic conditions are Chiropractor Services eligible for an additional 10 acupuncture or routine section of the Medical chiropractor visits per calendar year.
+Benefit is a Benefits Chart for combined total and can be used in any combination. applicable cost share Cost share applies. amounts for Autoimmune disorders/Rheumatoid Arthritis Acupuncture/Chiroprac Cancer tor additional visits.
+Cardiovascular disorders/Hypertension o Chronic and disabling mental health conditions Chronic fatigue syndrome Chronic lung disorders/COPD Congestive Heart Failure Coronary Artery Disease o Dementia Diabetes End-stage liver disease End-stage renal disease (ESRD) Inflammatory Disorders o Musculoskeletal disorders Neurologic disorders o Post-infection conditions: For example, Long COVID, Lyme Disease Stroke

-See Acupuncture or Chiropractor Services section of the Medical Benefits Chart for applicable cost share amounts for Acupuncture/Chiroprac tor additional visits.

-What you must pay when you get these Services that are covered for you services

-Help with Certain Chronic Conditions (continued)

-- o Chronic and disabling mental health conditions

-- o Chronic fatigue syndrome

-- Chronic lung disorders/COPD

-- Congestive Heart Failure

-- Coronary Artery Disease

-- o Dementia

-- Diabetes

-- End-stage liver disease

-- End-stage renal disease (ESRD)

-- Inflammatory Disorders

-- Musculoskeletal disorders

-- Neurologic disorders

-- o Post-infection conditions: For example, Long COVID, Lyme Disease

-- Stroke